The Carpal Solution is FDA registered and made in a FDA registered facility.

 • d.
 Co-pays for rehabilitation visits to physical therapists (rehabilitation can take 8 weeks to one year)

 1. There are costs associated with downtime and the time off work.
-You could lose earnings while you wait for your hands to heal and begin functioning again.
+You could lose earnings while you wait for your hands to heal and function again.
 You may have to use vacation time that you could have spent doing what you love to do.
 There is a lot of time and transportation costs going to and from the physical therapists post-surgery for rehabilitation.

 1. The personal costs of not being able to function normally with your hand for six weeks to a year.
 Most of us take our hands for granted until we lose function.
 Then the most basic activities can become challenging and take three times as long to perform.
 People have to give up hobbies, exercise, and sports activities until their hands return to normal.
 Some people have to change their careers and lifestyles accordingly.

 1. It is hard to put a cost number on the exposure to risk when you undergo surgery.
 There are frequent complications with this procedure, hence the low patient rating on the success of the surgery.
-For example permanent loss of grip strength is common.
+For example, permanent loss of grip strength is common.
 Tenderness at the point of incision can also be a long-term consequence.
 Exposure to risk is a real cost that you should keep in mind as you make your decisions.

 Some people may be in a system of Socialized Medicine where the patient does not pay any of the costs of healthcare.
-Most medical systems of this type consider Carpal Tunnel Surgery an “Elective Surgical Procedure” (not life threatening) and put you on a wait list.
+Most medical systems of this type consider Carpal Tunnel Surgery an “Elective Surgical Procedure” (not life threatening) and put you on a waitlist.
 The wait depends on hundreds of factors and can range from months to years depending on the system you might be in.

-With socialized medicine you still incur all of the risks, the downtime and loss of function.
+With socialized medicine you still endure all of the risks, the downtime and loss of function.
 All of these are hard to assign a cost number, but most people find it intolerable to wait and are frustrated with becoming less productive at work, trying to function with routine sleep deprivation and living with the hand pain or constant numbness curtailing their activity.

 Also, if the Carpal Tunnel Condition is disturbing your sleep, this is the most dangerous aspect of CTS.
 It can lead to high blood pressure, stroke, heart disease, anxiety, irritability and general unhappiness.
 Waiting and suffering may represent the highest cost of all.
 What are the costs associated with the wait.
 You will have to decide.
 Most will conclude, it is too high a price to pay personally.